Bitcoin Price Rises Above Gold As Investors Get Excited About EFT Approval

 While bitcoin’s price rising above gold’s price is a milestone for the crypto-currency, there really is no comparable correlation between the two assets.
 Gold price varies based on supply and demand, while bitcoin price can change quickly simply by reaction to market speculation

 “The gold supply is 180,000 tonnes of ‘above ground’ gold, valued at $7 trillion.
-The bitcoin market value is $20 billion, so gold vs. Bitcoin is psychological more than anything,” Fran Strajnar, CEO of virtual currency research firm Brave New Coin, told CNBC.
+The bitcoin market value is $20 billion, so gold vs. bitcoin is psychological more than anything,” Fran Strajnar, CEO of virtual currency research firm Brave New Coin, told CNBC.
 “The comparison is perhaps a positive signal that bitcoin is being commoditized.
-But Bitcoin is not a commodity, while gold has been a commodity for thousands of years.”
+But bitcoin is not a commodity, while gold has been a commodity for thousands of years.”

-If the SEC denies approval of the Winklevoss Bitcoin ETF, Strajnar sees a crash in the digital currency’s price.
+If the SEC denies approval of the Winklevoss bitcoin ETF, Strajnar sees a crash in the digital currency’s price.
 Due to “qualitative risk to investors,” he doesn’t think the regulatory agency is ready to support the creation of the financial instrument.

 Bitcoin is often used by people who want to remain anonymous during financial transactions and is the preferred currency when buying drugs or other illegal products online.
-Even though the price of Bitcoin surpassed gold’s price last week, the effect is likely temporary and in line with investor speculation about the pending bitcoin EFT approval and the falling value of gold.
+Even though the price of bitcoin surpassed gold’s price last week, the effect is likely temporary and in line with investor speculation about the pending bitcoin EFT approval and the falling value of gold.

 [Featured Image by Ethan Miller/Getty Images]